dhananjaymallanna/MyBook/_chapters/002-coding and working/007-databases-RDBMS.md

 abstract: RDBMS
 ---

-## topics to cover

-* partitions
-* read and write intensive
-* replication strategies

-How to choose DB for your project based on query pattern?
+## How to choose DB for your project based on query pattern?

 ![image-title-here](assets/gitbook/images/decision_based_on_query_pattern.png){:class="img-responsive"}